NASA-PDS/pds-view/search/search-core/README-PACKAGE.txt

-For documentation regarding installation of the Search Service, view the PDF file located at ./doc/${project.artifactId}-${project.version}.pdf.
+For documentation regarding installation of the Search Core, view the PDF file located at ./doc/${project.artifactId}-${project.version}.pdf.